Paolo Violi: Early career

-In Quebec, Violi opened the Reggio Bar in Saint-Leonard in the mid 1960s, which he used as a base for extortion.
-In the 1960s and 1970s, Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 percent going to Violi.
+In Quebec, Violi opened the Reggio Bar in Saint-Leonard in the mid-1960s, which he used as a base for extortion.
+Stefano Magaddino, the boss of the Buffalo family, saw Violi as his "beachhead" who would win Montreal for him from the rival Bonanno family.
+Violi was closely associated with Frank Cotroni and became known as "The Don of St. Leonard".
+In the 1960s and 1970s, Vic Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 percent going to Violi.
 Obie also served as Cotroni's chief banker and financial adviser, responsible for laundering money.
-For Montreal's Expo 67, Obront also helped the Cotronis land the meat and vending machine supply contract—most of which was tainted meat.
+For Montreal's Expo 67, Obront also helped the Cotronis land the meat and vending machine supply contract; most of the meat turned out to be tainted.

 Violi saw himself as the future boss of the Cotroni family and in private he mocked Cotroni as a weak leader.
-Violi told Luppino in a phone conversation that he policed listened into, "I already know that Cotroni is weak...I told him, Compare ["Godfather"], I am with you 100 percent, but only if you are sincere.
+Violi told Luppino in a phone conversation that the police listened into, "I already know that Cotroni is weak...I told him, Compare ["Godfather"], I am with you 100 percent, but only if you are sincere.
 Otherwise, I won't be 100 percent with you."
-In another wire-tapped phone conversation with Luppino, Violi berated Bill Bonanno, the son of Joseph Bonanno, as he stated, "I told you that if I was to know that Bonanno was coming up again, I would tell him what a dishonest man he is.
+In another wiretapped phone conversation with Luppino, Violi berated Bill Bonanno, the son of Joseph Bonanno, as he stated, "I told you that if I was to know that Bonanno was coming up again, I would tell him what a dishonest man he is.
 I would have gone myself and shown him what I thought of him...I would have told him, 'I'm not with you nor with him.
 I'm by myself.
 I don't want to have anything to do with anyone, because you're all a bunch of bastards'.
 The way things stand today that the abboccatoes [regions] will split and everyone will be on their own.
 I'm telling you that, in Montreal, we will be alone by ourselves."
 Violi's brash, cocky and arrogant approach and lack of respect for his elders did not make him friends in the underworld.